bulletmark/mutemplate/README.md

 ## Differences from `utemplate`

 1. `mutemplate` is a command line tool only.
-It produces a single python file containing all your compiled templates so no run time compilation occurs on your Micropython device and no dynamic imports are done by the template engine.
+It generates a single Python file containing all your compiled templates so this means no runtime compilation or dynamic imports are performed on your Micropython device.
+Since you only need to compile templates during code/template development, including a runtime compiler on a resource-constrained device is unnecessary.

 2. The `utemplate` "`args`"" parameter is not recognised and an error is reported if it is used in `mutemplate` templates. `utemplate` needs the